Mother's Day brunch ideas - Leah E. Moss Designs

 • *Smoked Salmon Frittata: This is the only part you’d have to do that morning, but it’s mostly inactive time.
 Throw it in the oven and then go shower!
 Serve it straight out of the pan for one less dish to wash.
 Get her recipe here.

-Easy - and fabulous - gift idea for mom!
+Easy - and fabulous - gift ideas for mom!

 I had my color consultation done by the amazing Created Colorful team and I can’t say enough about them!
 Use code LEAHEMOSS to score a discount on a consult for yourself or as a gift.